Non-identical anyonic algebras from compact-field quantum geometry: Uncommon gauge properties: integer charges and fractional fluxes

 where we defined the total phase shift $\Phi_z^{(\text{ext})}$ as the sum of flux and charge offsets.
 Since the eigenvalues of $e^{i\Phi_z}$ are discrete and bounded, neither flux nor charge offsets can be gauged away (unless they take on precise quantized values).
 Instead, in the low-energy projection, the circuit's eigenspectrum is explicitly sensitive to both the Aharonov-Bohm phase (regular Josephson effect) and the Aharonov-Casher phase (effectively a dual Josephson effect), with the latter being \textit{fractional}, as it directly reflects the anyonic exchange statistics.
-We conclude that the excitations carry a \textit{superposition} of integer charge and fractional flux.
-Note that here, the anyonic exchange phase and the value of the fractional flux have a one-to-one correspondance.
-This is in contrast to, e.g., the fractional quantum Hall effect: even though anyonic exchange phase and fractional charge are in general related, they do not exactly assume the same values~\cite{Zee_1995}.
-Overall, the duality between charge and phase manifests itself in Eq.~\eqref{eq_Josephson_effect} as a highly nonlocal interdependency between applying a flux offset between ground and node $z$ and adding an gate (inducing an offset charge) at another node $z^\prime$ defined by the connectivity of the gyrator network.
-The nonlocality of charge and flux gate operations stems from the elimination of the propagation of electro-magnetic waves (valid under the assumption that the speed of light is much faster than any of the other time scales, typical for circuit QED considerations~\cite{Riwar_2022}).
-The non-locality of the theory (in the non-relativistic regime) will reemerge as an important ingredient further below.
+This is in contrast to the regular fractional Josephson effect, where the periodicity in the Aharonov-Bohm phase is altered, (e.g., the $4\pi$-periodic dependence of Majorana-based junctions on the Aharonov-Bohm phase).